 HR and finance teams are often regarded as night and day in businesses.
 On one hand, you have HR, eager to please their people and build a better place to work.
-On the other hand, you have finance, pulling the purse strings and ensuring that business cash flows are healthy and sustainable.
+On the other hand, you have finance, pulling the purse strings, and ensuring that business cash flows are healthy and sustainable.

 Both are essential for businesses to operate smoothly, but oddly, the two rarely come together unless it is to discuss salary reviews and budgets.
-However, there is one other area in which they have a shared interest in – absence, and more specifically, the cost of absence.
+However, there is one other area in which they have a shared interest – absence, and more specifically, the cost of absence.

-Working out how much absence is costing your organisation can be a mystery to finance.
+Working out how much absence is costing your organization can be a mystery to finance.
 This article will investigate why knowing your cost of absence is important, how you can most efficiently calculate it, and why finance needs HR to solve the case.

 Why does the cost of absence matter?

 Sickness absence is inevitable, yet it costs the UK economy over £18bn in lost productivity annually, a pretty hefty sum.
 Every company across the UK has contributed to this and any CFO or Finance Director will be wincing and wondering how much absence is costing their business exactly and why.
 The reality is that absence could be costing your business thousands of pounds a year and you never even knew it!